lemniskett/archbox/README.md

 ```
 sudo servicectl start <service name>
 ```
-This isn't actually uses systemd to start services, rather it parses systemd .service files and executes it.
+This isn't actually using systemd to start services, rather it parses systemd .service files and executes it.
 #### Lauching apps via rofi
 Instead of opening terminal everytime you want to run application inside chroot, you may want to launch rofi inside chroot, install rofi and do :
 ```